TITLE: Advocacy Manager

 Please send a cover letter, resume, and writing sample with the subject heading Advocacy Manager to [email protected].
 No phone calls, please.
 Please note that due to the volume of applications we receive, we can only respond to applicants whose qualifications closely match the job description.

-Compensation: $60,00 – $68,000 depending on qualifications, plus we offer a competitive benefits package.
-Friends is an equal-opportunity employer.
+Compensation: Salary is competitive and depends on qualifications, plus we offer a competitive benefits package.
+Friends is an equal opportunity employer.

 All Friends staff work from home but are routinely expected to be in-person in Washington, DC, depending on public health conditions and organization needs.